-Of the 128 reports about incidents affecting organisations, the finance and insurance sector accounted for 38% - the most of any business sector.
-The financial and insurance sector also reported 94% of incidents related to Phishing and Credential Harvesting.
+Of the 113 reports about incidents affecting organisations, the finance and insurance sector accounted for 13% - the most of any business sector.
+Of the reports from the financial and insurance sector 80% related to Phishing and Credential Harvesting.

 REPORTING BY REGION